 In this guide, you’ll learn what qualifies as a trade job, which one is right for you, and how to enter that trade.

-We also included salary data that we’ve collected from the past 3+ years of interviews, data we’ve collected in our online Salary Database (don’t forget to join and add your salary too!), and job data from the U.S. Bureau of Labor Statistics Occupational Outlook Handbook.
+We also included salary data that we’ve collected from the past 3+ years of interviews, data from over 13,000 salaries that we’ve collected in our online Salary Database (don’t forget to join and add your salary too!), and job data from the U.S. Bureau of Labor Statistics Occupational Outlook Handbook.

 *Keep in mind that our Salary Database currently doesn’t have a way to distinguish between base pay and total compensation.
 Our salary data may also include other compensation, such as bonuses, commissions, stock options, equity, or other forms of pay in addition to their yearly salary.